retr0reg/PwnBERT/README.md

 CodeBERT is a state-of-the-art neural model for code representation learning.
 It is based on the Transformer architecture and is pre-trained on a large corpus of code.
 CodeBERT can be fine-tuned on various downstream tasks such as code classification, code retrieval, and code generation.
 By leveraging the pre-trained model, CodeBERT can effectively capture the semantic and syntactic information of code, which makes it a powerful tool for code analysis and understanding.
 In PwnBERT, we use CodeBERT to assist in identifying and analyzing Pwn-related vulnerabilities in C language.

 ## How to use?
+In our project, we generally seperated our plan into few parts;
+1: Making the trainset
+    - using elaborately designed prompt to generate specific codes section
+    - data marking (TODO LIST)